• Skip to main content

 Are you already using AllScripts?
 Have unpaid medical bills?

-Need to transfer your unpaid medical bills to a debt collection agency?
+Need to transfer your unpaid medical bills to a collection agency?
 Contact us

 • You decide what should be the minimum outstanding balance eligible for collections.